 - Attending meetings at school to represent the student and the parents.

 - Review school records and make sure all records are made available to the parents.

 - Determine problems interfering with the educational needs of the child.

-- Develop and suggest strategies for both school and home to help the child succeed.
+- Develop and suggest strategies for both school and home environments to help the child succeed.

 - Become part of your child's educational team.

 - Develop goals and monitor progress to help ensure the child's success.